The 15 Best Drum VST Plugins (Free and Paid Options)

 It is also extremely easy to use since its graphics emulate conventional drum kits.
 There are six drum kits in total, which you can get a lot of variety of sound from, as well as various other instruments.

 The sound library is huge, while connecting electronic drums via MIDI works very well.
 Besides traditional drum kits, you can count on more than 350 vintage drum machines, as well as 35 mixer effects.

 Such additional features make this product suitable not only for traditional pop and rock genres, but for electronic producers as well.

 5. Single Cycle Vintage Drum Elements (Free)

 For many of us, there is nothing better than the sound of an old analog drum machine.

-The Single Cycle Vintage Drum Elements AU/VST plugin mimics the sound, as well as the look of the legendary Yamaga RX5 drum machine, which was used by numerous icons like Vangelis, The Pet Shop Boys, Depeche Mode, Louie Vega and many others.
+The Single Cycle Vintage Drum Elements AU/VST plugin mimics the sound as well as the look of the legendary Yamaha RX5 drum machine, which was used by numerous icons like Vangelis, The Pet Shop Boys, Depeche Mode, Louie Vega, and many others.

 It’s extremely easy to use since it comes in a classic 12-pad layout.
 All preloaded samples are very good.
 Not bad at all for a free plugin.

-Native Instruments Battery 4 of the drum sampler that comes from a renowned German company that is well-known for its software and hardware for audio creation, production, recording, DJ-ing etc.
+Native Instruments Battery 4 is a drum sampler that comes from a renowned German company that is well-known for its software and hardware for audio creation, production, recording, DJ-ing, etc.

 It’s a great tool for electronic music producers.
-You can buy this one either separately, or as a part of complete NI Ultimate package.
+You can buy this one either separately or as a part of the complete NI Ultimate package.